-During the mating season, male bears may wander great distances in search of females in estrus.
+During mating season, boars may wander great distances in search of females in estrus.
 Once they locate an estrous female, they may need to follow her closely for days before she becomes receptive to mating.
 During this time, the male must defend access to her from other males.